karlfl/MyBlog/content/posts/Programming-Netduino-in-Arduino.md

    * Search for '**STM32**' and install the 'STM32 MCU based boards by STMicroelectronics' package
     ![Arduino Board Package Selection STM32](/Netduino2ArduinoBoardPackage.png)
 2. Select and configure the 'Generic STM32F2 Series' board
-   * Back on the **Tools -> Board** menu you should see a new 'STM32 32 MCU based boards' group.
+   * Back on the **Tools -> Board** menu you should see a new 'STM32 MCU based boards' group.
    * Select the 'Generic STM32F2 Series' board from the dropdown.
     ![Arduino Board Board Selection STM32F2 Series](/Netduino2ArduinoBoardSelection.png)
    * You'll notice that your Tools menu now has more options.
    * From the Tools menu, set the following additional options
      * Board Port Number = 'STM32F205RFTx'
      * Upload Method 'STM32CubeProgrammer (DFU)'
-     * USB Support = 'CDC generic 'Serial' supersede U(S)ART' (may be optional but I think necessary for the Serial Monitor to work.)
+     * USB Support = 'CDC generic 'Serial' supersede U(S)ART' (necessary for the Serial Monitor to work)

 # Blinking the LED

-Ok, you're IDE is all configured let's get some code going to get our LED blinking.
+Ok, you're IDE is all configured let's get some code written and get that LED blinking.
 Go ahead and open up the Blink example (File -> Examples -> 01.Basic -> Blink) and modify it to work on the Netduino 2.

 1. First, I don't think the LED_BUILTIN define has the right pin set so let's modify the code to use PA10 which, according to the Schematic is where our blue LED is wired too.
 It's nice to know that the board definitions have these pins mapped, It will make your life a lot easier going forward.
    ```C